keybase/book-content/02-chat/03-features.md

 When you do so, only the person or people you intend to share your location with will receive it.
 Not even Keybase or Google Maps will know where you are.

 ### Exploding messages
+Exploding messages are great for your most sensitive information like passwords or credit card numbers.

 An exploding message is completely and permanently erased after a chosen period of time.
 It won’t be searchable.
-No one will ever be able to find or read it, not even if they have access to your device or the device of a person you shared information with.
+No one will ever be able to find or read it, not even if they have access to your device or the device of a person you shared the message with.
 It will disappear into thin air.

-This is great for your most sensitive information like passwords or credit card numbers.
+Poof!

 #### Team chats
 If you share an exploding message with a team, it will only be  readable for existing members of the team.
 For example: